amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 than the others.
 The language that produced Project Lombok is probably one of the worst offenders.
 Some of it is cultural, and some is the lack of language power.
-For example, coming back to the getter and setter functions: I mentioned that they are not used in Pythonic code, and the reason is that the language has the concept of _properties_, which allow to define getters and setters completely transparently, and only when they do something nontrivial—that is, when they are not boilerplate.
+For example, coming back to the getter and setter functions: I mentioned that they are not used in a properly Pythonic code, and the reason is that the language i more powerful.
+It has the concept of _properties_, which allow to define getters and setters completely transparently, and only when they do something
+nontrivial: that is, when they are not boilerplate.

 ## * * *

 And here, on this unsatisfactory note, I have to end my story.
 Yes, Java has come a long way, but in terms of code writing code it not just haven’t caught up with the Lisp of _fifty years ago:_ it is still light years behind.
 For me, I’ll hold my enthusiasm for some younger and bolder languages, like Rust, that appears to have a well-developed [macro capability](https://doc.rust-lang.org/book/ch19-06-macros.html).

 What are your favorite examples of metaprogramming?
 Let me know!
 And